There is a hierarchy between God and humankind– like there’s a chain of command in any organization.

 - God decides what to do

-This hierarchy is set… humankind can do and say whatever they like… but in the script of the Bible play, God is in charge.
+God establishes the hierarchy, humankind can do and say whatever they like, but in the script of the Bible play, God is in charge.

 2. Existence of Rules

 - The Supreme Being who wrote the play makes the rules

 - These rules are for the benefit of man and woman just like keeping our hand out of the fire is a rule, or kids standing back, away from a stove when Mom or Dad is cooking–they are beneficial to us

 - If humanity follows these rules, there can be short and long-term benefits; if humankind breaks them, there can be short and long-term consequences.

 Making the rules includes the notion that they are inevitable and unavoidable whether man and woman know them or not.
 We might not like the term rules but even in table games like Monopoly or Risk or in all sports, be it football or table-tennis, rules are present.
 We might use other terms to describe them like decrees, guidelines, laws, orders, precedents, or regulations.

 The result is that they establish behavior that is considered the norm to which people are to conform.
 And the consequences of following or not following those rules occur relentlessly whether man and woman, you and I, are aware of them or not.